Jordan-Insinger/lyapunov_adaptive_transformer/README.md

 ## Acknowledgments

-This work was developed at [Your Lab Name], [University].
+This work was developed at the Nonlinear Control and Robotics Lab, University of Florida.
 Special thanks to:
-- Dr. [Advisor Name] for theoretical guidance
+- Dr. Warren Dixon (Advisor)
-- [Lab members] for hardware integration support
-- PX4 and ROS2 communities
+- Saia Akbari (Wrote the paper)

 ---